-We are a nonpartisan citizens’ group dedicated to promoting election security and efficiency in Pennsylvania.
+We are a non-partisan citizens’ group registered in Pennsylvania as a non-profit corporation.
+We are dedicated to promoting election security and efficiency in Pennsylvania.
 Voting is the foundation of our democracy.
 All citizens deserve to know that our votes are secure and safeguarded.
 We are concerned that many of Pennsylvania’s voting machines are nearing the end of their usable life, and are not capable of being independently audited or recounted.
-We are committed to building public support for procuring accurate, verifiable and secure voting systems which scan voter-marked paper ballots.
+We are committed to building public support for procuring accurate, verifiable and secure voting systems which scan hand-marked paper ballots.
 Paper ballots are an essential check and balance to avoid election crises due to machine failure, improper calibration, or hacking.
-Routine audits of the paper record are also a necessary safeguard of our elections.
+Routine, robust audits of the paper record are also a necessary safeguard of our elections.

 Progress in Pennsylvania